|Schedule||Registration||General Sessions||Contests & Awards||Endorsements|

 The full conference fee of $425 includes all sessions, Friday night banquet, one manuscript evaluation, and break refreshments.
 No rebate is given if you do not attend the banquet.

-Since we have to submit the final banquet count before the conference begins, you probably won't get a ticket for the banquet meal if you don't preregister by June 7.
+Since we have to submit the final banquet count before the conference begins, you may not get a ticket for the banquet meal if you don't preregister by June 13.